vishnuuppalapati/GRPC_go_sample/README.md

 https://github.com/protocolbuffers/protobuf/releases
 (protoc-25.1-win64.zip)

-Floder structure will be like this:
+##Floder structure will be like this:
 -----------------------------------

 grpc-greeter/
 ├── client/
 │ └── main.go
 ├── gen/
 │ └── helloworldpb/
 │ ├── helloworld.pb.go
 │ └── helloworld_grpc.pb.go
 ├── proto/
 │ └── helloworld.proto
 ├── server/
 │ └── main.go
 └── go.mod

+- **client/**: Contains the client-side logic for communicating with the gRPC server.
+  - `main.go`: The entry point for the client, which connects to the gRPC server and calls the service.

+- **gen/**: Contains the generated Go code from the `.proto` file.
+  - **helloworldpb/**: This folder contains the Go files generated from `helloworld.proto`.
+    - `helloworld.pb.go`: The Go struct definitions for the gRPC messages.
+    - `helloworld_grpc.pb.go`: The Go code for the gRPC client and server methods.

+- **proto/**: Contains the `.proto` file(s) that define the gRPC service and messages.
+  - `helloworld.proto`: The Protocol Buffers definition for the Greeter service.

+- **server/**: Contains the server-side logic for the gRPC service.
+  - `main.go`: The entry point for the server, which implements the Greeter service.

+- **go.mod**: The Go module file that defines the project dependencies.

 helloworld.proto: Need to delcare the services with request and response objects.
 -----------------
 syntax = "proto3";